-Ex-Policemen Andrew John Wright describes his recruitment process and training
+Andrew John Wright describes his recruitment to the Hertfordshire Constabulary and training.

 Mr Andrew John Wright was interviewed by Mrs Carolyn Downing on behalf of the Bishop’s Stortford Museum's and HALS Oral History Project ‘On the Beat’.